-For example, for one-off incidents of sexual harassment, the school may take the view that the children concerned are not in need of early help or that referrals need to be made to statutory services and that it would be appropriate to handle the incident internally, perhaps through utilising their Behaviour Policy and by providing pastoral support.
+For example, for one-off incidents of sexual harassment (dependant on what has occurred, and whether there have been any previous incidents)), the school may take the view that the children concerned are not in need of early help nor that referrals need to be made to statutory services and that it would be appropriate to handle the incident internally, perhaps through utilising their Behaviour Policy and by providing pastoral support.
 Whatever the response, it should be underpinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment, and it is never acceptable and will not be tolerated.
-All concerns, discussions, decisions, and reasons for decisions must be recorded (written or electronic).
+All concerns, discussions, decisions, and reasons for decisions, including why certain decisions have not been made must be recorded (written or electronic).